Autoimmune diseases that sometimes lead to a low platelet count or can occur alongside ITP as a co-existing separate autoimmune condition:

 Systemic lupus erythematosus (SLE)

-Approximately 25 percent of patients with SLE, commonly called Lupus, develop thrombocytopenia for a wide variety of reasons related to the pathology of the disease.
+Approximately 25% of patients with SLE, commonly called Lupus, develop thrombocytopenia for a wide variety of reasons related to the pathology of the disease.

 Both an over-functioning thyroid gland and an under-functioning thyroid gland have been associated with thrombocytopenia.
 Thyroid problems are more prevalent in people diagnosed with ITP than the general population.
 Sometimes restoring normal thyroid level increases the platelet count.
 It is important to check for thyroid levels and anti-thyroid antibodies.